M-hell/VPC-project/SECURITY.md

 ---

-## 3. 📈 Vertical Scaling: When It's Better
+## 3. 📈 Horizontal Scaling: When It's Better

 ### 🔄 Horizontal Scaling:
 - Adds **more instances**